 HIV and other infectious diseases

-Responding to HIV and diseases such as tuberculosis or malaria must remain a top priority even in the context of COVID-19.
+Responding to HIV and other infectious diseases such as tuberculosis or malaria must remain a top priority.

 As one of the leading contributors to the Global Fund to Fight AIDS, Tuberculosis and Malaria and to Gavi, the Vaccine Alliance, Germany is strongly committed to combatting the ravages of infectious diseases.
 A key priority for Germany is also to integrate interventions on specific diseases such as HIV into broader health systems and interventions, and promote multi-sectoral approaches to prevention.